Environment

 Reducing Waste and Recycling Resources

-*2 Zero emission definition by Kaneka: The final landfill waste must be less than 0.5% of the generated waste.
+*2 Zero emissions: final landfill disposal volume at Kaneka of less than 0.5% of total generated waste.

 *3 Recycling rate: Volume of generated industrial waste that is recycled (total figure for industrial waste that is subject to reuse, recycling or heat recovery).